aglee/AdventOfCode2017/Day 19 - A Series of Tubes/README.md

 An observation that simplified my logic: all cases are "continue in the current direction" except " " (end of the road) and "+" (change direction and THEN continue in the current direction).
 No need for special handling of the case where paths overlap.

+Afterwards I realized I could have used `index(of:)` instead of a loop to find the position of the initial `|` character.